List of original names of bands

 Many musical groups went by different names throughout their existence before becoming successful and famous.
 The following lists the official names which the bands formerly went by; some of them are or can be significantly different from the current ones.
-The list does not include bands with names that have minor differences like stylisation of the names.
+The list does not include bands with names that have minor differences such as stye variations.

 List

 This list is sortable, ordered alphabetically, starting with the name that the band is best known as, followed by the band's original name and any other names that they previously used in a chronological order.

 Please order alphabetically with the last name.
 All entries must include citations to reliable sources to establish notability.